West End, Edinburgh: Culture and community

+The West End is associated with a number of arts movements, and is one of the key locations during the Edinburgh Fringe Festival.
+The district has also been associated with the LGBTQ community, and hosts a number of highly rated LGBTQ friendly hotels.

-Museums
+Museums and Libraries

 The Museum of the Incorporated Trades of Edinburgh - the ancient body of craftsmen of Edinburgh with a history dating back past 1424 - is at their headquarters at Ashfield House, number 61 Melville Street in the West End Village.
 On the ground floor there are four rooms, three of which house the museum collection of artefacts and the Convenery's Hall; the fourth room houses the library and archive.

 The Library of Mistakes established by group of Edinburgh financiers, "founded to promote the study of financial history" and "dedicated to learning from financial fiascos and failures" is on Melville Street Lane in the West End.

 Art galleries

 The Scottish National Gallery of Modern Art lies on the far north-western edge of the West End, adjacent to the Dean Village.
 The Gallery is split across two buildings; the former John Watson's Institution known as Modern One and Modern Two in a former orphan hospital.
 They can be accessed from the West End by foot via a footbridge on the Water of Leith walkway, or road via the Belford Bridge in the Dean Village.

 There are also a number of private art galleries across the district.